-NOTE: When an alarm is indicated, an alarm message is logged.
-Table 5.4 on page 51, describes the alarm messages you may see.
-When a fault is indicated, front panel display list the fault, which are described in Table 7.2 below.
+WARNING!
+When an alarm is indicated, an alarm message is logged.
+Table 5.4 on page 46, describes the alarm messages you may see.
+When a fault is indicated, the front panel display will list the fault.
+Faults are described in Table 7.2 below.